Women Deliver 2026 Conference Sponsored Positions opportunity

 1. Submit EOI by 11:59 AEDT Sunday 1 February 2026

-3. You're notified by early March
+3. You're notified by early March 2026

 4. If selected: We send you a detailed form to confirm travel arrangements and gather additional information

-5. March-April: Online preparation meetings/calls
+5. March-April: Online preparation webinars

 7. 27-30 April: Women Deliver Conference